 Audiophile Multi-Channel HDMI Audio Extractor with DSD Processing

-Introduction Features Specifications Gallery Downloads
+Introduction Features Specifications Gallery Resources

 The VanityPRO is a multi-channel HDMI digital audio extractor with advanced signal processing built in.
 It enables the user to turn virtually any compatible HDMI source into a high-quality, up to eight-channel digital audio transport which supports PCM and DSD audio formats.